 What is Chlamydia?

 Chlamydia is a bacterial infection known as Chlamydia Trachomatis that is passed on from partner-to-partner through unprotected sex, sharing sex toys or coming into contact with infected semen or vaginal fluids.
 Chlamydia lives either in the uterus, the cervix, the urethra (the tube where urine comes out), the rectum and occasionally in the eyes and throat.
-You don’t need to have a lot of sexual partners to get chlamydia - you can still catch it even if it’s your first time.
+You don’t have to of had a lot of sexual partners to get chlamydia - you can still catch it even if it’s your first time.

 While being one of the most common sexually transmitted infections, 49% of all new STI diagnoses in 2018 were chlamydia infections with 15-24 being the most prevalent age bracket (62% of all chlamydia diagnoses).
 This is why it’s important to wear condoms during sexual activity as well as ensuring you and your partner have regular testing.

 What are the symptoms?